 They did it!
 They really did it!

-A team of Danish aerospace nuts have successfully tested a suborbital rocket in the Baltic sea.
+A team of Danish aerospace enthusiasts have successfully tested a suborbital rocket in the Baltic Sea.
 Though it failed to reach its target altitude of 15 kilometers, it did blast off, attain considerable height, and crashed into the ocean.
-There was supposed to be a parachute assisted landing but a malfunction ruined the finishing leg of the flight.
+There was supposed to be a parachute-assisted landing, but a malfunction ruined the finishing leg of the flight.

 Calling themselves Copenhagen Suborbitals, the team of enthusiasts have been at their rocket project for several years now.
 A test launch in 2010 was a dismal failure, not surprising if one knows how big a challenge it is to build a viable rocket capable of reaching great distances.
 Whether it’s the Nazi’s, NASA, or Hamas terrorists in the West Bank, rocketry is no joke.